 What is backward design?

-Curriculum experts Grant Wiggins and Jay McTighe proposed a new approach to course design — they called it “backward design.”
+Curriculum experts, Grant Wiggins and Jay McTighe, proposed a new approach to course design — they called it “backward design.”
 Before introducing their new framework, course designers followed a familiar course creation formula: Learning activities, assessment, and then corresponding learning objectives.

-Wiggins and McTighe saw the disconnect.
-Instead, they positioned learning objectives at the forefront of how to design a course.
-Backward design asks what mastery looks like.
-It's a focused approach.
 Course designers first set the destination; then, they plan the best routes to accomplish the goals (AKA: learning activities and assessment).
 The backward design model gives meaning to each activity and assessment.
 It's a great way to develop a course and an effective syllabus.

 Backward design is much more than an approach to designing objectives.
 It’s a framework guided by seven principles: